carpentries-incubator/reproducible-publications-quarto/episodes/11-publishing-your-project.md

 ![Quarto Pub Publish command](../fig/11-quartopub-publishcommand.png)

-We will need to confirm the authorization and create a Quarto Pub account to proceed.

 2. As it is our first time publishing in Quarto Pub the command above will prompt you to authenticate.
-After confirming that you want to publish, your content will be rendered and deployed, and then a browser opened to view your site.
+We will need to confirm the authorization and create a Quarto Pub account to first.

+3. Then, you will be offered the option to change the document type if you'd like.
+And after the confirmation the terminal will display a rendering to publish task and your document will be published in Quarto Pub.

+If there is time, try it yourself now!

 #### Publishing as website on GitHub